sagadana/migrator/README.md

 ## Features

+- Batch processing
-- Schema transformation
+- Source transformation
-- Parallel Loading: Break data into chunks and load in parallel
 - Auto Resuming: Resume from last success position if failed
+- Parallel Procesing: Break data into chunks and load in parallel
 - Continuous Replication: Watch for new changes and replicate them

 ## Datasources